 Banner image by Robert B. Ciaccio

 Early Hohokam settlements consist of clusters of shallow pithouses.
 Archaeologists find these dwellings in sets of three or four around small courtyards.
-Between about A.D.
-800 and 1100, many villages also had large earthen constructions that archaeologists identify as ballcourts.
-People probably used these for gatherings and for a ball game that was probably similar to those played among Mesoamerican societies.
+Between about 800 and 1100 CE, many villages also had large earthen constructions that archaeologists identify as ballcourts.
+People used these for gatherings and for a ball game that was probably similar to those played among Mesoamerican societies.

 Throughout their history, potters in the Hohokam region produced brown (in the Tucson Basin area) and buff (in the Phoenix Basin area) ware pottery, sometimes painted with geometric designs or life forms in red.